yajra/laravel-datatables-docs/editor-model.md

 # DataTables Editor Model

-DataTables Editor requires aa `Eloquent Model` that will be used for our CRUD operations.
+DataTables Editor requires a `Eloquent Model` that will be used for our CRUD operations.

 > All CRUD operations of Editor uses database transaction.